litestar-org/litestar/CONTRIBUTING.md

 ## Testing multiple python versions

 Since the library needs to be compatible with older versions of python as well, it can be useful to run tests locally against different python versions.
-To achieve this you can use the `tox` config that is included by doing the following.
+To achieve this you can use the following.

 1. Install [pyenv](https://github.com/pyenv/pyenv).
 2. Install required python versions via pyenv, e.g., `$ pyenv install 3.x.x` for each required version.